afivos/afivos.com/_posts/2015-06-05-removing-the-fisheye-effect.md

 {% image imgfull 2015/06/IMG_1327_photoshop.png %}

-However, after playing with the Adaptive Wide Angle filter for a couple minutes by adding some horizontal and vertical lines using the **Constraint Tool**, here's what I ended up with:
+However, after playing with it for a couple of minutes by adding some horizontal and vertical lines using the **Constraint Tool**, here's what I ended up with:

 {% image imgbleed 2015/06/IMG_1327_AWA.jpg "After playing with the Adaptive Wide Angle filter." %}